Get the Lenormand card combination calculator here.

 What is Lenormand

-The Lenormand card deck is named after Marie Anne Lenormand who interestingly never used this deck.
-After her death her name appeared on many decks, including the 36 card deck we see today.
+The Lenormand card deck is named after Marie Anne Lenormand, who, interestingly, never used this deck.
+After her death, her name appeared on many decks, including the 36-card deck we see today.
 The 36 lenormand cards were published in 1799 as part of a bigger production called the game of hope by Johann Kaspar Hechtel.
 The Lenormand is often referred to as the illustrated Petit Lenormand card deck.

 How to read with Lenormand cards